 Examination on general ADN questions, ADN dry cargo vessels and ADN tank vessels.

-The attached model (see 3.1.1) shall be used when preparing the examination questions.
+The attached matrix (see 3.1.1) shall be used when preparing the examination questions.

 In accordance with 8.2.2.7.1.5, the examination shall be written.
 Candidates shall be asked 30 multiple-choice questions and no substantive questions.
 The examination shall last 60 minutes.
 The examination shall be considered as passed if at least 25 of the 30 questions have been answered correctly.
 During the examination, candidates may consult the texts of regulations on dangerous goods and CEVNI or the police regulations based on these regulations.